 '''

-gsameth(sig.cpg, all.cpg = NULL, collection, plot.bias = FALSE, prior.prob = TRUE)
+gsameth(sig.cpg, all.cpg = NULL, collection, array.type=c("450K","EPIC"),plot.bias = FALSE, prior

 '''

-This function extends gometh, which only tests GO and KEGG pathways. gsameth can take a list of user specified gene sets and test whether the significant CpG sites are enriched in these pathways. gsameth maps the CpG sites to Entrez Gene IDs and tests for pathway enrichment using a hypergeometric test, taking into account the number of CpG sites per gene on the 450K array.
+This function extends gometh, which only tests GO and KEGG pathways. gsameth can take a list of user specified gene sets and test whether the significant CpG sites are enriched in these pathways. gsameth maps the CpG sites to Entrez Gene IDs and tests for pathway enrichment using a hypergeometric test, taking into account the number of CpG sites per gene on the 450K/EPIC arrays.
 Please note the gene ids for the collection of gene sets must be Entrez Gene IDs.